hpxmlwg/hpxml/guide/source/program_administrator/identify_data_needs.rst

 Required if Present
     It is mandatory to collect and transfer if the condition exists in the house, but the condition might not be there in every case.
-For example, combustion safety is required only if gas appliance exists in the home.
+For example, combustion safety is required only if a gas appliance exists in the home.
 Optional
-    Not required by your program.
+    Not required by the program.

 The :ref:`datatool` will allow you to see the minimum required fields that have been agreed upon by BPI WG-5.
 In addition, you can use the Home Energy Score